+DT Rule ??? checks for the absence of the attribute

+DT Rule ??? checks that the value is derived from the proper OID and is permitted in this context (DT1)

 There is a <title> element.

 DT Rule 2 checks for the absence of the title element.

+There is a versionNumber@description attribute, where the value is derived from OID: 2.16.840.1.113883.2.20.6.37 and the OID term context contains DT1.

+DT Rule ??? checks for the absence of the attribute

+DT Rule ??? checks that the value is derived from the proper OID and is permitted in this context (DT1)

+There is an effectiveTime element

+???

 There is an effectiveTime@value attribute that shall contain the Date of Revision (for the entire document, regardless of the change or reason for change)

 DT Rule 2 checks for the absence of the title element.

+There is an effectiveTime.originalText element

+???

-There is an effectiveTime.originalText element that shall contain the Date of Initial Approval (i.e., NDS or ANDS) the format for is year, month and day (yyyymmdd).
+The effectiveTime.originalText@description attribute shall contain Date of Initial Approval (i.e., NDS or ANDS) the format for is year, month and day (yyyymmdd).

-The effectiveTime.originalText@description attribute shall contain “Date of Initial Approval”
+???

 There will be a templateId element where the root attribute value is: 2.16.840.1.113883.2.20.6.11 and the value of the extension attribute derived from the OID.
 It captures the Marketing Category associated with the current version.

+DT Rule ??? checks for the absence of the attribute(s)

+DT Rule ??? checks that the value is derived from the proper OID and is permitted in this context (DT1)

 SPL Rule 5 identifies that the attribute has not been defined.

 SPL Rule 2 identifies that the OID value is incorrect.